viditraj/pebble/README.md

 ### Why Pebble exists

-There are mass of blog posts explaining attention "intuitively."
-There are massive repos with 10,000-line training frameworks.
+There's a glut of blog posts explaining attention "intuitively," and a handful of 10,000-line training frameworks that bury the ideas under abstraction.
 Pebble sits in the gap between the two: **production-grade concepts, implemented simply enough to fit in your head.**

 After completing this project, you will understand:

 - How a transformer works — not the hand-wavy version, the actual matrix multiplications
 - How BPE tokenization breaks text into tokens (you'll build one)
 - How pretraining, SFT, and DPO alignment work end-to-end